SharkFourSix/go-struct-validator/README.md

 **Selective Validation**

-Sometimes you may wish to use the same struct but only work with specific fields.
-Instead of creating a struct for each case, you can use activation triggers to selectively evaluate those specific fields.
+Sometimes you may wish to use the same struct but only work with specific fields in specific cases.
+Instead of creating a struct for each use case, you can use activation triggers to selectively evaluate those specific fields.

 To specify an activation trigger, include the name of the trigger in the `trigger` tag.

 > **NOTE** Trigger names can be anything.
 >
-> A special activation trigger **'all'** exists which causes a field to be evaluated in all cases.
+> A special activation trigger **'all'** exists which causes a field to be evaluated in all use cases.
 Omitting the `trigger` tag is equivalent to explicitly specifying ONLY this special value.

 ```go
 type ResourceRequest struct {